MirandaLv/coastline/README.md

    2. Reprojecting individual sentinel band (.tif) to WGS-84.
    3. Merging the 10-m bands into a multispectral imagery.
    4. Creating imagery patches and saved into 'data/sentinel/patches' for imagery inferencing.
-3. A binary water/land detection model has been trained (20 epochs) with the Earth Surface Water Dataset ((https://zenodo.org/records/5205674)), and the weight is saved under the 'weights' folder.
+3. A binary water/land detection model has been trained (20 epochs) with the Earth Surface Water Dataset (https://zenodo.org/records/5205674), and the weight is saved under the 'weights' folder.
 4. Model prediction of the generated imagery patches, and mosaic the output imagery prediction to the raw imagery size.

-TODO:
-- add weights download link
-- add a brief writeup
-- rerun code following each step
-- credentials are removed

 # Running the code